finic-ai/doctran/README.md

 </a>
 </p>

 Vector databases are useful for retrieving context for LLM-driven applications like chatbots and agents.
-However, they struggle to retrieve relevant information if the source documents are indexed hapharzardly, especially when the data is noisy or information is sparse.
-Doctran is an open-source library that uses LLMs and classical NLP techniques to clean and transform unstructured text, resulting in documents with high information density that perform better in vector search.
+However, they struggle to find relevant information if the source documents are indexed hapharzardly, especially when the data is noisy or information is sparse.
+Doctran is an open-source library that uses LLMs and classical NLP techniques to clean, transform, and extract properties from unstructured text, resulting in documents with high information density that are more easily retrieved.